 The interventional radiology team works closely with your entire care team.
-Your personal team of doctors, cancer specialists and integrative oncology services clinicians share information every step of the way so you are empowered and supported.
+Your personal team of doctors, cancer specialists and supportive care services clinicians share information every step of the way so you are empowered and supported.
 We’ll work closely with your oncologist to make your experience as seamless as possible from the start.

-You can choose to receive integrative oncology services, like nutrition, naturopathic medicine and mind-body medicine, before, during or after an interventional radiology procedure.
-Many patients use these treatments to strengthen their immune system, fight side effects and enjoy a better quality of life during cancer treatment.
+You may choose to receive supportive care services, like nutrition, naturopathic medicine and mind-body medicine, before, during or after an interventional radiology procedure.
+Many patients use these treatments to fight side effects and enjoy a better quality of life during cancer treatment.

 All care is delivered seamlessly, so your time, energy or well-being is not wasted.
 At our hospital, there are no long waits for test results or treatments, no appointment hassles, and nothing is done without your understanding.